verlok/blog-11ty/content/blog/lazy-load-responsive-images-in-2019-srcset-sizes-more/index.md

 4. Use [vanilla-lazyload](https://github.com/verlok/vanilla-lazyload/) to load your lazy images.
 5. Optionally use the IntersectionObserver polyfill if you want to load lazily on 100% of the browsers.

-If something is unclear or could be improved, let me know in the comments.
-Or [tweet me](https://twitter.com/verlok/).
+If something is unclear or could be improved, please [reach out](/contact/) and let me know.

 If you did find this useful, feel free to share it!